Amélie Élie: Early life

 Amélie Élie was born on 14 March 1878, at 3am in Orléans, France, although she later stated her birthday as 17 June 1879.
 She was born at Hotel Dieu to Gustave Jean Élie, a tinsmith, and Marie-Louise Delacourtie.
 Later on, her parents moved to the 11th arrondissement located in Paris, France, an industrial area with many artisans.
 The inhabitants of the 11th arrondissement were mainly working-class families at the time.
 The relatively poor living conditions often led to a lower life expectancy for children, and lower quality of life for residents.

 At age 13, Élie fell in love with a boy two years her senior and they ran off together to a hotel.
 After running away several more times, her parents gave up on her and Élie found herself on her own in the streets of Paris.

-During this time, she met a women named Helene de Courtille, a prostitute with high-paying clients.
-Courtille introduced Élie to the trade, and acted as a mentor, close friend and potential lover.
-However, Courtille became demanding and controlling, leading Élie to find a new companion.
-Eventually Élie encountered a man named Bouchon, who henceforth acted as her pimp and provided protection for her.
-However, Bouchon too was prone to jealousy and violence, especially when Élie did not meet her daily quota.
+During this time, she met a woman named Helene de Courtille, a prostitute with high-paying clients.
+Courtille introduced Élie to the trade, and acted as a mentor.
+Later Élie encountered a man named Bouchon, who henceforth acted as her pimp and provided protection for her.
+However, Bouchon was prone to violence and set unrealistic daily quotas for her.
 After a particularly aggressive fight, Élie escaped.